rhaiscript/book/src/language/string-fn.md

 The following standard operators inter-operate between [strings] and/or [characters][strings].

-When one (or both) of the operands is a [character][string], it is first converted into a one-character [string] before running the operator.
+When one (or both) of the operands is a [character], it is first converted into a one-character [string] before running the operator.

 | Operator  | Description                             |
 | --------- | --------------------------------------- |